 Summer means it’s time to open up the windows and let the fresh air inside!
-Adding a screen door to your home to really let the cross winds flow.
+Adding a screen door to your home can help to really let the cross winds flow.

 1 Simple Yellow Screen Door